 If investors decide instead to opt for a location that was not previously used for a food and beverage operation, they will need to remodel it in order to make sure it passes inspections.
 This option can be riskier, and costly too – as redecoration companies tend to charge a service fee of around RMB 10,000 (= EUR 1296/USD 1523) per sq. meter, adding to that the costs of materials.

-Even if the investor acquires the necessary permits and certifications, if residents in the area find the food and beverage operation to be disruptive in the community, the business license can be revoked.
+Even if the investor acquires the necessary permits and certifications, if residents in the area find the food and beverage operation to be disruptive to the community, the business license can be revoked.

 Step 3: Licences & Registrations for Food Businesses